chatrjr/chatrjr.github.io/_posts/2013-02-25-component-driven-web-design-part-1.markdown

-Once you start thinking of your project's assets in terms of components, you may want to use an AMD loader such as [RequireJS](http://requirejs.org).
+Once you start thinking of your project's assets in terms of components, you may want to use an <abbr title="Asynchronous Module Definition">AMD</abbr> loader such as [RequireJS](http://requirejs.org).
 The main benefit of AMD is conditional loading.
 As projects get more robust, you're likely to run into the Great Wall of Dependencies.
 This is when your application becomes so complex as to muddle the order of your scripts, what dependencies you should call, and _when_ to call them.
 AMD loaders like RequireJS abstract most of these concerns by loading dependencies as modules.
 The beauty is that _anything_ can be a module.
 You'll find out what this means in part 3.